judocode/laravel-starter/README.md

 ### Accepted arguments at the add model prompt

-Within the command, there is a prompt to ask if you want to add tables, which now supports adding a relationship.
-So, you can type:
+Within the command, there is a prompt to ask if you want to add tables, the syntax is simple!

+`Book name:string published:datetime`

+Or you can get fancy and add a relationship:

-`Book belongsTo Author title:string published:integer`
+`Book belongsTo Author title:string published:datetime`

 ... and this will automatically add the "author" method to your Book model, and add "author_id" to your migration table.
+It will also check to see if the author table has been or will be created before book and auto-assign the foreign key.

 You can also include namespaces:

-`BarnesAndNoble\Book belongsTo Author title:string published:integer`
+`BarnesAndNoble\Book belongsTo Author title:string published:datetime`

 Don't feel like typing everything all proper?
 That's fine too!

-`book belongsto author title:string published:integer`
+`book belongsto author title:string published:datetime`

 You can also add multiple relationships!

-`Book belongsTo Author, hasMany Word title:string published:integer`
+`Book belongsTo Author, hasMany Word title:string published:datetime`

 Have a lot of properties that are "strings" or "integers" etc?
-No problem!
+No problem, just group them!

-`Book belongsTo Author string( title content description publisher ) published:integer`
+`Book belongsTo Author string( title content description publisher ) published:datetime`

 If you are using the above syntax, please strictly adhere to it (for now).